Please be fair to the author. Pay your Shareware Fee HERE and receive a copy of CPH by download.

 Of the total amount of oil or gas present in a reservoir, only a fraction of it can be produced, depending on the recovery efficiency.
 This recovery factor, normally determined by experience, is typically in the 20% to 50% range for oil, and may be as high as 95% for gas zones, or as low as 5% in heavy oil.
 Recovery factor can sometimes be estimated from log data by observing the moveable hydrocarbon volume.

 Here are the standard definitions needed to understand this Chapter.
-Note that definitions 1 through 10 are in Chapter Seven.

 This is the standard definition of “water saturation”.
 Older books use this term to define total water saturation.
 Since all interpretation methods described here correct for the effects of shale, we are not normally interested in the total water saturation, except as a mathematical by-product.
 As effective porosity approaches zero, the water saturation approaches one (by edict, if not by calculus)